sveetch/project-composer/docs/overview.rst

     └── Processors

 Composer
-    The class which you will use to open a manifest, define some processors and execute them.
+    The class you will use to open a manifest, define some processors, execute them and make parts compositions.
 Manifest
     The loaded manifest where belong composition configuration.
 BaseConfig